-Jon is Co-Chair, along with Attorney General Karl Racine, of the Council for Court Excellence task force on securing local control of the District’s prison populations; a member of the District of Columbia Federal Law Enforcement Nominating Commission that recommends candidates for the US District Court, US Attorney, and other federal agencies; and a member of the District of Columbia Access to Justice Commission.
+Jon is co-chair of the District of Columbia Federal Law Enforcement Nominating Commission that recommends candidates for the US District Court, US Attorney, and other federal agencies; co-Chair, along with DC Attorney General Karl Racine, of the Council for Court Excellence task force on securing local control of the District’s prison populations; and a past member of and current pro bono counsel to the District of Columbia Access to Justice Commission.
 Jon is also a Trustee of the Federal City Council and a member of the Mayor’s legal advisory team for DC statehood.

 Publications, Presentations & Recognitions